grafana/pyroscope/docs/sources/operators-guide/configure/configuring-high-availability-deduplication.md

 > **Note:** The preceding labels are external labels and have nothing to do with `remote_write` configuration.

-These two label names are configurable on a per-tenant basis within Grafana Mimir.
+These two label names are configurable on a per-tenant basis within Grafana Fire.
 For example, if the label name of one cluster is used by some workloads, set the label name of another cluster to something else that uniquely identifies the second cluster.

 Set the replica label so that the value for each Prometheus cluster is unique in that cluster.

-> **Note:** Grafana Mimir drops this label when ingesting data, but preserves the cluster label.
+> **Note:** Grafana Fire drops this label when ingesting data, but preserves the cluster label.
 This way, your timeseries won't change when replicas change.

-### How to configure Grafana Mimir
+### How to configure Grafana Fire

 The minimal configuration required is as follows: